 Bisphenol A (New Jersey Department of Health) (PDF — 601 KB)

 Bisphenol A (BPA) (National Institute of Environmental Health Sciences) (PDF — 456 KB)

 Bisphenol A (BPA) - Current State of Knowledge and Future Actions by WHO and FAO (World Health Organization) (PDF — 176.64 KB)

-Bisphenol A (BPA) Information for Parents (US Dept. of Health and Human Services)
+Bisphenol A (BPA).
+Questions and Answers about Bisphenol A (US Dept. of Health and Human Services)

 Bisphenol A (BPA): Use in Food Contact Application (Food and Drug Administration)